getbucket/bucket/README.md

 $ bucket require catlib/catlib
 ```

-- Now, [catlib](https://github.com/CatLib/CatLib) project and its corresponding dependencies is installed in you unity.
+- Now, [catlib](https://github.com/CatLib/CatLib) project and its dependencies is installed in you unity.

 ## Documention